hyperspy/hyperspy-extensions-list/doc/how_to_add_extension.md

 3. Open a pull request to https://github.com/hyperspy/hyperspy-extensions-list

 The `README.md` will be updated automatically by a Github workflow, after the pull request is merged.
+In case github actions are enabled in the repository the pull request is coming from, the workflow will run in the fork repository and the branch (and therefore the pull request) will be updated when necessary.

 Additionaly, this workflow runs weekly to keep the `signal_type` list up to date.

 ## Running the `make_readme.py` script manually